victortaksheyev/machineLearning/README.md

-# Machine-Learning
+# Statistical Learning
-Formatting data and building machine learning algorithms in python
+Formatting data and building statistical and machine learning algorithms in python